Setup FSx FileCache with AWS ParallelCluster 🗂

 -

-After the cache has finished creating, grab the mount command from the FSx console:
+After the cache has finished creating, grab the mount command from the Amazon console:

 We’ll use the DNS name (including mount dir) to mount the cache below.